+3. They’ve found a replacement, they might have had countless affairs in the past, yet now they managed to idealise and secure someone new who only gives them positive reactions and filling their cup full of holes up.
+The new isn’t questioning their behaviour.
+They find it easier being with the new.
+While it’s going good with the new, they will up and leave, be careful, though when the relationship goes the same way as yours did with the new most will come back to hoover you.

 4. Exposure, you may have worked them out, as you have empathy you care and love for them, so you’re doing all you can to help, they will start a smear campaign against you fast, before you start reaching out to others.
 You might have managed to inform people before the narcissist got to them.
 The narcissist will take this as criticism that you have turned against them.
 People start taking your side, so they have to leave and leave fast as they do not take responsibility and never feel as though they are accountable.
 They will not be held accountable, they believe you’re just out to destroy them, and people are turning against them.

 5. You’ve stepped out of the darkness and into the light.
 You know exactly what they are, what they need and how to destroy them.
 You no longer fear them, so you fire criticisms at them with no emotions.
 You want to punish them for all they’ve put you through, and you know exactly how to do it.
 Yet they’re not going to allow this to happen.
 If they can not take you down without risk of taking themselves down, they are going to drop you and run.
 With no closure given, as you’ll know as you’ve worked out what they are.
 Be careful, though.
 Most narcissistic people will seek revenge months or years later.
 It’s not an easy or straightforward journey recovering from narcissist abuse.
 More and more secrets and lies come out as you start, lots of things to learn and put into place, looking deep and healing deep within yourself.
 However, with the right steps, it is possible.